-The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
+Most people traditionally have a score of 650, but scores are tiered from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
-Some of the factors in summing up your FICO score are:
+A low score is a low score and that often means you can't get a decent interest rate.
+Some of the factors in reviewing your FICO score include:

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?